The moduli space of multi-scale differentials: The topology on (classical) augmented space

 \begin{proof} We wish to define a compactification of $\pomodulin(\mu)$ so that $\daleth$ extends continuously to the universal curve over the compactification.
 To this end, let $\PP\obarmoduli[g,n]^{\rm{ninc}}(\mu)$ be the normalization of the Incidence Variety Compactification, with the universal curve $\pi\colon \tilde{\calX} \to \PP \obarmoduli[g,n]^{\rm{ninc}}(\mu)$.
 The universal curve is equipped with a family of one-forms~$\omega$, defined up to scale.
 Its divisor consists of horizontal components (whose $\pi$-image is $\PP\obarmoduli[g,n]^{\rm{ninc}}(\mu)$) along the marked zeros and poles, and also some vertical components (whose $\pi$-image is a boundary divisor of $\PP\obarmoduli[g,n]^{\rm{ninc}}(\mu)$).

-Suppose $D\subset \tilde{\calX}$ is an irreducible vertical component of the zero divisor of~$\omega$ lying over~$D'$.
-Since the base is normal, by Proposition~\ref{prop:normal-rescalable} below near any point $p\in D'$ there is a regular function~$f$ defined near~$p$ so that $\omega/f$ is regular on~$D$ near the fiber over~$p$, and moreover such an $f$ is unique up to multiplication by a regular function which does not vanish at~$p$.
+Suppose $D\subset \tilde{\calX}$ is an irreducible vertical component of the zero divisor of~$\omega$ and let $D'$ be the image of~$D$ in the base $\PP\obarmoduli[g,n]^{\rm{ninc}}(\mu)$.
+Since the base is normal, by Proposition~\ref{prop:normal-rescalable} below near any point $p\in D'$ there is a regular function~$f$ defined near~$p$ so that $\omega/f$ is regular on~$D$ near the fiber over~$p$, and moreover such an $f$ is unique up to multiplication by the pullback of a regular function which does not vanish at~$p$.
+Let $\tilde{\calX}'$ be the punctured universal curve by removing the marked zeros and poles from $\tilde{\calX}$.
 The family of one-forms

-is then a continuous extension of~$\beta$ which is defined in a neighborhood of the fiber over~$p$ in the punctured universal curve ${\calX}'$ and depends neither on the choice of~$f$ nor on the scale of~$\omega$.
+is then a continuous extension of~$\beta$ which is defined in a neighborhood of the fiber over~$p$ in the punctured universal curve $\tilde{\calX}'$ and depends neither on the choice of~$f$ nor on the scale of~$\omega$.
 Here we are using the fact that the vertical hyperbolic metric is $C^1$ on $\tilde{\calX}'$ by \cite{WolHyp}.
-Since we may extend $\beta$ on a neighborhood of any such vertical zero divisor, this gives a continuous extension of $\tilde{\beta}$ over all of $\calX'$.
+Since we may extend $\beta$ on a neighborhood of any such vertical zero divisor, this gives a continuous extension of $\tilde{\beta}$ over all of $\tilde{\calX}'$.
 The function $\tilde{\daleth}(p) = |\tilde{\beta}|_p$ is then the desired continuous extension of $\daleth$ to $\tilde{\calX}'$.
 Since the $\epsilon$-thick part of $\tilde{\calX}$ is compact, we see that $\daleth$ is bounded on the $\epsilon$-thick part. \end{proof}

 \begin{cor} There exists a constant $L$ that depends only on $\mu$ and~$\epsilon$, such that for any pointed meromorphic differential $(X, \bfz, \omega) \in \omodulin(\mu)$, for any points $p$ and $q$ in the $\epsilon$-thick part of~$X$, we have